-On May 13, 2021, the Company announced the convening of an annual and special general meeting of the shareholders of the Company, the agenda of which is as follows: (a) presentation and discussion of the 2020 Periodic Report of the Company; (b) the reappointment of the auditor of the Company and the authorization of the Board of Directors of the Company to determine the remuneration thereof; (c) the reappointment of the Directors serving in the Company (who are not External Directors); (d) the reappointment of Mr. Doron Shinar to an additional term as an External Director in the Company; (e) the approval of an undertaking of indemnification and an undertaking to exempt Directors and officers of the Company who are controlling shareholders of the Company and/or the representative thereof: Messrs.
-Haim Shani, Bareket Shani, Amit Ben Zvi and Gilon Beck; (f) the adoption of the new Articles of Association of the Company;
+On April 11, 2022, the Company announced the convening of an annual and special general meeting of the shareholders of the Company, the agenda of which is as follows: (a) presentation and discussion of the 2021 Periodic Report of the Company; (b) the reappointment of the auditor of the Company and the authorization of the Board of Directors of the Company to determine the remuneration thereof; (c) the reappointment of the Directors serving in the Company (who are not External Directors); (d) the reappointment of Ms. Rivka Granot for an additional term as an External Director of the Company; (e) the ratification of the employment agreement of Mr. Haim Shani, Active Chairman of the Board of Directors and one of the controlling shareholders of the Company, for an additional period of three years; (f) the ratification of the terms of service of Mr. Amit Ben Zvi, the Joint Active Chairman of the Board of Directors, partner and officer in the Fimi Group, one of the controlling shareholders of the Company, for an additional period of three years; (g) ratification of the Remuneration Policy of the Company.

-On June 20, 2021, the Company announced the results of the convening of the annual and special general meeting in accordance with which all the resolutions that were on the agenda of the meeting were approved by the required majority.
-For further details, see the Immediate Reports of the Company of May 13, 2021 and June 20, 2021 (reference numbers: 2021-01-084600 and 2021-01-041194, respectively).
+On May 17, 2022, the Company announced the results of the convening of the annual and special general meeting in accordance with which all the resolutions that were on the agenda of the meeting were approved by the required majority.
+For further details, see the Immediate Reports of the Company of April 11, 2022 and May 17, 2022 (reference numbers: 2022-01-038805 and 2022-01-060136, respectively).
 The aforesaid constitute a generalization by way of reference.